Farkle

 Reasoning [R]: During the game, students must use reasoning to analyze the next logical move.
 Students need to understand the probability of scoring more points or being farkled.
 Once they reach their conclusion students will engage in conversation with the other players justifying their decision.
 If students play in partners then this is even more prominent as they must confidently communicate their logic on how they believe the team should proceed and they are able to listen to and contemplate the reasoning of their partner as well.

-One thought on “Farkle
+1 thoughts on “Farkle

 Leave a Reply